Wende Wagner: Life and career

 Wagner travelled the world as a fashion model, then made her television debut in an episode of Wagon Train in 1959.
-While living in the Bahamas she became an underwater stunt double in the series Sea Hunt and The Aquanauts.
-She also doubled for Joanne Dru in underwater sequences in the 1960 film September Storm.
+While living in the Bahamas, she became an underwater stunt double in the series Sea Hunt and The Aquanauts.
+She doubled for Joanne Dru in underwater sequences in the 1960 film September Storm.
 Wagner appeared on What's My Line in December 1960 as a "Stunt skindiver for television films."

 She married fellow underwater expert Courtney Brown, whom she had met while working on the shows.

-In addition to her scuba diving and swimming she was also a surfer.

-After having a daughter named Tiffany, she divorced Brown and became contracted to 20th Century Fox.
+After giving birth to their daughter Tiffany, she divorced Brown and became contracted to 20th Century Fox.
 Her film career included roles in Rio Conchos (1964), Out of Sight (1966), Destination Inner Space (1966), A Covenant with Death (1967), Rosemary's Baby (1968) and Guns of the Magnificent Seven (1969).
 She married and divorced actor James Mitchum, son of Robert Mitchum.
-Wagner was also friends with Sharon Tate, with the two sharing an apartment for a while.
+Wagner was also friends with Sharon Tate, and the two shared an apartment for a while.